Groundworks at Glasgow railway station ahead of accessibility improvements

 From Monday, 28 August until Tuesday, 5 September, ground investigation work will take place in Great Western Road in front of the entrances to station in the West End of Glasgow.

-The work is being carried out in preparation to improve accessibility to the station with the installation of two lifts at street level on Great Western Road.
+The work is being carried out in preparation to improve to the station with the installation of two lifts at street level on Great Western Road.
 It needs to be carried out before the work begins because of the history of mining in the area,

 Anniesland AfA SE View Day